insure logo

 What type of water damage is not covered by homeowners insurance?

-Not all water damage is created equally, and there are instances when it will not be covered by homeowners insurance.
+There are instances of water damage that are not be covered by homeowners insurance.
 Examples include:

 • Water damage from an earthquake, landslide, or mudslide: You’ll have to buy a separate policy for damage caused by these events to be covered, such as earthquake insurance.